featuredotapp/cli/docs/docs/cli/get-started.md

 - Email actions: send a new email message, forward the received email message, redirect the message to another address and reply to the sender or all participants in the received message.
 - SMS action: send an sms text to a specified number.
 - Webhook action: send a request to an endpoint.
 The request can be customized to suit your needs (eg. customize verbs, headers and payload; you can even use data from the received message into the delivered payload).

+Actions can be combined together to create a new named action.
+You can find details and examples in the [combined section](/cli/combined).

 ## Daemon